JuliaMolSim/AtomsCalculators.jl/docs/src/interface.md

 The following keyword arguments are used consistently throughout the AtomsBase / AtomsCalculators ecosystem.

 - `domain` : the domain over which to evaluate an energy, normally used for site potentials where partial energies can be evaluated.
 Calculators that do not provide this functionality may wish to throw an error is a partial energy is requested to avoid silent bugs.
-- `executor` : a label or type specifying how to execute the calcualtor (e.g. in serial, multi-threaded, distributed)
+- `executor` : a label or type specifying how to execute the calculator (e.g. in serial, multi-threaded, distributed)
 - `nlist` : a possibly precomputed neighbourlist